 The Queensland Museum

-For many years the arachnologists at the Queensland Museum have undertaken the major task of correcting the many errors made by European taxonomists who over the period 1830 - 1920 first collected and named most of the more common spider species that are endemic to Australia.
+For many years the arachnologists at the Queensland Museum have undertaken the major task of correcting the many errors made by European taxonomists who over the period 1830 - 1920 first collected and named most of the more common spider species that are present in Australia.
 They are also playing a major role in expanding the list of described species this country contains and in revising their taxonomic identities.

 The Australian Museum